preactjs/preact-www/content/en/guide/v10/hooks.md

 };
 ```

-> This hook was introduced with Preact 10.11.0 .
+> This hook was introduced with Preact 10.11.0 and needs preact-render-to-string 5.2.4.